 As with other standards, it is possible for organizations to map their holdings to both the FIGI listing of Security Types and to CFI.
 Distribution of the CFI mapping is not, however, part of the FIGI specification, nor it is required as part of FIGI compliance within the standard (though it is not precluded).

+It should be noted that multiple different classification systems, taxonomies, and ontologies exist, will persist, and it is unlikely a single definitive system will emerge.
+This is due to multiple factors, notwithstanding legal, regional, jurisdictional, operational and other differences.
+As such, the primary function of the FIGI Security Type classification is to enable interoperability across approaches.

 D.4 ISO 20022 (UNIFI)

-ISO 20022 is a messaging standard what specifies the structure of a metadata repository containing descriptions of messages and business processes.
+ISO 20022 is a business modelling standard that specifies the structure of a metadata repository containing descriptions of business processes such that physical messages can be generated for business communication.
 The relationship between ISO 20022 and FIGI is an intersecting, rather than overlapping, relationship.
-In fact, is formally recognized as having a place within ISO 20022, as such.
+In fact, the FIGI standard is formally recognized as having a place within ISO 20022 within the accepted external codesets.
 Strictly speaking, however, ISO 20022 and FIGI are entirely independent of one another as they seek to do very different things.

 D.5 ISO 10383 (MIC)

 The Market Identifier Code (MIC) provides a universal method of identifying exchanges, trading platforms, and regulated or non-regulated markets as sources of prices and related information for Financial Instruments.
 This function overlaps with parts of FIGI, in particular, the Pricing Source.
 As with ISIN, there are key differences.

 Scope: The MIC provides identification of places where securities can be, broadly speaking, bought and sold.
 As such, it only applies to tradable securities that are exchanged at a venue (broadly understood).
-The list of pricing sources present in FIGI goes far beyond this to support Financial Instruments that are not exchanged at a venue.
-In fact, FIGI can support Financial Instruments that are not tradable at all, e.g., an individual person’s home mortgage contract (not currently supported, but under consideration).
+The list of exchange codes present in FIGI includes codes to support Financial Instruments that are not exchanged at a venue that is not eligible for a MIC.
+In fact, FIGI can support Financial Instruments that are not technically tradable at all, e.g., an individual person’s home mortgage contract.

 Embeddedness: The MIC code is a stand-alone code that identifies a Market.
-As such, it serves a different purpose than does the Pricing Source attribute of FIGI and is definitional different, although there may be similarities The Pricing Source attribute of FIGI serves as a differentiator of otherwise identical financial instruments and that differentiation is embedded into the Financial Instrument Global Identifier as part of the defining metadata.
+As such, it serves a different purpose than does the Exchange Code attribute of FIGI and is definitionally different, although there may be similarities The Exchange Code attribute of FIGI serves as a differentiator of otherwise identical financial instruments and that differentiation is embedded into the Financial Instrument Global Identifier as part of the defining metadata.
 In the case of the MIC, it can be used in concert with the ISIN for informational purposes, as when used together, the combination can provide a certain context that is usable in certain functions.
-However, in general, it is not part of the core metadata of the ISIN in this particular circumstance.
+However, in general, it is not part of the core metadata of the ISIN in the same functional context as Exchange Code attribute exists within FIGI metadata.

+D.7 Legal Entity Identifier

+ISO 17442 is an International Organization for Standardization (ISO) standard that defines the Legal Entity Identifier (LEI).
+The LEI is a 20-character, alphanumeric code that uniquely identifies legal entities participating in financial transactions.
+This standard ensures a consistent and unambiguous way to identify these entities globally.

 D.6 Use with other identifiers and standards